Your Financial Award

 Federal Pell Grant

-- Federal Pell Grants are awarded based on financial need as determined based on the FAFSA and do not require repayment.
+- Federal Pell Grants are awarded based on financial need which is determined by the information on the FAFSA and do not require repayment.

 - Awards are made based on a schedule set by the U.S. Department of Education and financial need.

 - Federal Pell Grant eligibility is re-evaluated annually and if any corrections are made to your FAFSA.

 - You must maintain Satisfactory Academic Progress to remain eligible for Federal Pell Grant funds.